m-schmailzl/ohol/README.md

 New releases of the game are built automatically.
 The tag "latest" refers to the current stable version of the game.

+Feel free to open an issue on GitHub if a future version of the game does not work.

 This image is available for AMD64, i386, ARMv6 and ARM64, so you can run the game server e.g. on a Raspberry Pi or an Apple Silicon Mac, too.

 ## Usage